elden1337/ha-eltariff/CONTRIBUTING.md

 - One logical change per PR.
 - If you add a sensor, add a test for the value it exposes.
 - If you change serialisation (e.g. `CostServiceState`), ensure old persisted state still deserialises without error.
-- Update `README.md` if user-visible behaviour changes.
+- Update `README.md` if user-visible behavior changes.

 ## For agents